arefaslani/torrific/README.md

 # Torrific

-A wrapper to 'tor' gem for change Tor identity from the command line
+A wrapper to 'tor' gem for change Tor identity from the command line.
+For this program to work correctly, Tor cli should be installed and the ControlPort part of the torrc file should be uncommented.

 ## Installation